amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 'Key
 ```

-During checking, Name Resolution (14.1) is applied to the identifier.
+During checking, Name Resolution (see [§14.1](inference-procedures.md#name-resolution)) is applied to the identifier.

 - If name resolution succeeds, the result is a variable type that refers to an existing declared type
   parameter.